Updated: Dec. 12, 2017, by Philbert Ono

 For shiga-ken.com, the only social media I use is Twitter.
-I use it as a convenient content management system for very short posts (news headlines).
+I use it as a convenient content management system for very short posts (news headlines and tidbits).
 My number of Twitter followers is low, but it does not reflect the number of people actually reading my tweets because you don’t need to be a follower to read my tweets.
-Each of my tweets usually see well over a hundred or a thousand “impressions” (hits).
+Each of my tweets usually see several hundred or several thousand “impressions” (hits).
 (Twitter account owners can see the stats.)

 Social media is a numbers game and too many people are obsessed with how many likes, followers, friends, subscribers, comments, etc., they can get.
 In-your-face “PLEASE SUBSCRIBE/LIKE” notices are so annoying.
 I’m just not into that.
 For shiga-ken.com, I don’t use other social media like Facebook, Instagram, Flickr, etc., because of the following reasons:

 - I can’t think of any practical and sustainable use for Facebook, etc., for shiga-ken.com.
 My existing platforms already meet all my online content needs.
 I already provide enough content through my websites, so I’m not inclined to burden myself with Facebook, etc. Don’t want to spread myself too thin.
 FB is a great online outlet for people who don’t have a blog or website.
 But for me, since I’ve long had a blog and website, FB becomes superfluous or redundant (except for personal use).